 It’s a fact of life that puppies like to bite and chew, and German Shepherd puppies are notorious for it.
 However, just because it’s a common behavior doesn’t mean you have to accept it.
+German Shepherd puppies, like all puppies, go through a teething phase, and their biting behavior can continue until they are around 4 to 6 months old, when their adult teeth have fully grown in.

 But how do you get German Shepherd puppies to stop biting, and when should you seek out more help?
 We dive into everything that you need to know here.